British Hong Kong: Restoration of British rule

-Hong Kong received Chinese refugees – "Rightists" – fleeing the Chinese Civil War and communist persecution.
-They became cheap labour.
-Some were recruited in Hong Kong as anti-communist militants.
-A major cause of the 1956 Hong Kong riots started by "Rightists" was poverty.
-The response to the riots favoured the Rightists; Rightist instigators were lightly prosecuted, compensation was denied to communists and bystanders, and the communists were officially blamed as coinstigators.
+Throughout the Cold War, Hong Kong received a large influx of Chinese Kuomintang refugees, fleeing the Chinese Civil War and communist persecution.
+They became part of the "Rightist" pro-ROC camp and competed with the Pro-PRC camp, also known as the "Leftists" for political power and influence.
+Many of the Rightist refugees served as cheap labour that would greatly contribute to Hong Kong's dramatic economic growth.
+Some of the refugees were recruited in Hong Kong as anti-communist militants.
+The 1956 Hong Kong riots started when housing authorities at the Lei Cheng Uk Resettlement Area ordered the removal of several Republic of China and Kuomintang flags from a housing block to the strong objection of the residents, which escalated into a riot when Leftist protesters and Rightist protesters clashed in the streets.
+The response to the riots favoured the Rightists; Rightist rioters were lightly prosecuted, compensation was denied to communists and bystanders, and the communists were officially blamed as instigators.
 The lax persecution of the riots Rightists instigators was used by the PRC to criticize the "airy use of the rule of law as a pragmatic stand-in for human rights" that characterized British colonialism.

-In 1963, Hong Kong suppressed cells of Taiwanese militants in response to demands from the PRC; the PRC provided a list of Taiwanese agents.
-By this time, Britain no longer considered a Taiwanese conquest of China to be realistic; the evolving discourse on human rights also made it difficult to legitimize being a sponsor of state terrorism.
+In 1963, Hong Kong suppressed cells of ROC militants in response to demands from the PRC; the PRC provided a list of ROC agents.
+By this time, Britain no longer considered a ROC reconquest of mainland China to be realistic; the evolving discourse on human rights also made it difficult to legitimize being a sponsor of state terrorism.